nuta/nsh/README.md

 ### How can I contribute?
 - **Report bugs** in [GitHub issues](https://github.com/seiyanuta/nsh/issues).
-Please attach a minimal reproducible example (e.g. a valid shell script which causes a parser error) *if possible*.
+Please attach a minimal reproducible example (e.g. shell script) *if possible*.
 It helps me to fix the bug easier.
 - **Suggest enhancements** in [GitHub issues](https://github.com/seiyanuta/nsh/issues).
-- **Submit a Pull Request** which implements a new feature, fixes a bug, rephrases sentences in documentation, etc.
+- **Submit a Pull Request** which implements a new feature, fixes a bug, refactors code, rephrases sentences in documentation, etc.

 License
 -------